truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 Anyone concerned with 'being on the wrong network' would, inevitably, reach the same conclusion as Pieter Wuille: the downgrade would win.
 In any situation of 'motivated ambiguity', the downgrade will probably always win.
 Worse, this conclusion has momentum -- the cleverer individuals would realize sooner, thus transmuting an initially-ambiguous situation into a ha-ha-losers-sorry-for-your-loss cutthroat meritocracy.

-The Devs did minimize the transtion period, however, which minimized the collateral damage.
+The Devs did minimize the transition period, however, which minimized the collateral damage.

 Conclusion: Each of these three points favors the soft fork over the hard fork.